CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 - The two peer switches with MLAG must be directly connected.
 This is typically a bond for increased reliability and bandwidth.
 - There must be only two peer switches in one MLAG configuration, but you can have multiple configurations in a network for *switch-to-switch MLAG*.
-- Both switches in the MLAG pair must run the same release of Cumulus Linux.
+- Both switches in the MLAG pair must be identical; they must both have the same ASIC and the same Cumulus Linux release.
 See {{<link url="Upgrading-Cumulus-Linux#upgrade-switches-in-an-mlag-pair" text="Upgrading Cumulus Linux">}}.
 - The dual-connected devices (servers or switches) can use LACP (IEEE 802.3ad or 802.1ax) to form the {{<link url="Bonding-Link-Aggregation" text="bond">}}.
 In this case, the peer switches must also use LACP.

 {{%notice note%}}